scipy-lectures/scientific-python-lectures/guide/index.rst

     .. tip::

-        Here insert a full-blown discussion, that will be collapsable in the HTML version.
+        Here insert a full-blown discussion, that will be collapsible in the HTML version.

         It can span on multiple paragraphs